 We checked in our motel in Hampden after 8 pm.
 I was exhausted, after two or three hours of sleep in the night on a narrow bench in the camper site kitchen and fourteen hours on the road.
 Our van turned into a hospital on wheels.
 The jokes about past days got louder.
 Seemingly the bad weird things that happen on a journey are those we remember best …

 But still, my fellows did not give up.
-Yet again they went in the evening, minutes after we arrived at our motel, to photograph a beach with famous stone formations at the sunset.
+Yet again they went in the evening, minutes after we arrived at our motel, to photograph a beach with famous stone formations at sunset.
 I did not.
-For me it was time to finally say stop.
-I took my medicine, drank much water and fell asleep.
+For me, it was time to finally say stop.
+I took my medicine, drank a lot of water, and fell asleep.
 I did not even hear them as they came back.
 I only heard as in the early morning before 6 am, they departed yet again to photograph the same beach and stone formations at sunrise.
-Later on that day, one of the fellows who seemed to quite well cope with our travel schedule, out loud expressed her anger about yet again getting up after a too short night.
-Today I think, most of us were angry about the schedule, but without any expressed will to co-operate and make some changes in our travel itinerary, the only remedy was to keep silent till the end og our journey.
+Later on that day, one of the fellows who seemed to quite well cope with our travel schedule, out loud expressed her anger about yet again getting up after a too-short night.
+Today I think, most of us were angry about the schedule, but without any expressed will to co-operate and make some changes in our travel itinerary, the only remedy was to keep silent till the end of our journey.

 Around 6 am, after eight hours of good-night sleep, I was then sitting alone in our motel room trying to calm whatever disease I had and prepare for the long flight home.
-Landing with sinus infection is not a pleasant one.
+Landing with a sinus infection is not a pleasant one.
 I went through it once.
-For ten minutes or so I thought my eardrums would explode.
-This time it would be three landings within time span of thirty hours.
+For ten minutes or so, I thought my eardrums would explode.
+This time it would be three landings within thirty hours.
 An ugly prospect.
-I drank my morning coffee, took all medicine that could have helped I had with me and showered for some longer minutes in warm water.
+I drank my morning coffee, took all medicine that could have helped I had with me and showered for some long minutes in warm water.

 Did I lose anything by saying stop?
 The famous stone formations called the Moeraki Boulders are told to be one of the most famous attractions on the Southern Island.
 Maybe they are.
 But several weeks after coming home I saw a 360° film made from our drone of the photo shooting in the morning.
-The formations are one of the kind.
-But on the film I lacked fun we had almost two weeks earlier on our first sunrise photo shooting in Auckland.
+The formations are one of a kind.
+But in the movie, I lacked fun we had almost two weeks earlier on our first sunrise photo shooting in Auckland.
 No, I do not think I did lose anything …

-Around 8 am I was already feeling much better.
+Around 8 am, I was already feeling much better.
 From the day before, I remembered that the ocean coastline was quite close to our motel.
-Indeed, it was less than ten minutes till I reached the beach.
+Indeed, it was less than ten minutes until I reached the beach.
 The sun was still quite low over the horizon.
 I made some photos in the morning light.
 But later, I just sat down on a stone and listened to the ocean waters.
 I took off my shoes.
-After the first night since a couple of days with a good night sleep for more than eight hours and the medicine working it was really soothing.
-A number of other early raisers were on the beach.
-Still it was maybe six maybe seven people.
+After the first night for a couple of days with a good night sleep for more than eight hours and the medicine working, it was really soothing.
+Some other early raisers were on the beach.
+Still, it was maybe six, maybe seven people.
 We greeted one another while passing by.

 Appreciating the morning hour at the Pacific Ocean

-The morning made me realise that for me it is just the opposite.
-While travelling I need diversity – interesting places, nature, local food but also local culture and history.
+The morning made me realize that for me, it is just the opposite.
+While traveling, I need diversity – exciting places, nature, local food, but also local culture and history.
 If I cannot travel with my head, I feel dissatisfied.
-And exactly that was happening with me for the last couple of days.
+And precisely what was happening with me for the last couple of days.
 We did nothing that would give me some notion about the New Zealand culture and its history.
-I recalled my journey to Scotland, three years ago.
+I recalled my journey to Scotland three years ago.
 There, it was just the opposite.
-Day by day it was about castles and cities.
+Day by day, it was about castles and cities.
 But I remembered being angry that the famous Glen of Weeping we saw only through the window.
 I lacked at least one-day on-foot Highland experience.
-Here in New Zealand, was just the opposite.
+Here in New Zealand, it was just the opposite.
 The whole two weeks about nature, most of it through the van window.
-About haka (Maori traditional warrior dance, a tradition maintained also present day by New Zealanders) I could have forgotten.
-And before departing I was so excited to see it live and learn about the background.
+About haka (Maori traditional warrior dance, a tradition also maintained present day by New Zealanders) I could have forgotten.
+And before departing, I was so excited to see it live and learn about the background.

 So, we hit the road again.
 For a moment we stopped at a gas station for a coffee break.
 The day was getting warmer and warmer.
 The sun was shining bright.
-Still there was no heat around us.
-A middle hight mince man at the desk asked us whether we enjoyed the sunny morning, after a number of rainy days.
-‘Yes I did’ was my answer.
+Still, there was no heat around us.
+A middle hight mince man at the desk asked us whether we enjoyed the sunny morning, after several rainy days.
+‘Yes, I did’ was my answer.

-Finally we got to Christchurch.
+Finally, we got to Christchurch.
 Our hotel was yet another spacious apartment.
 My company left a bit earlier to see the city.
-I needed yet another bunch of pills to be able to get out and not feel as I was in need of coming back the whole time.
+I needed yet another bunch of pills to be able to get out and not feel as I needed coming back the whole time.
 We agreed to meet at 7 pm to go to a restaurant for our last supper in New Zealand.

 CHRISTCHURCH.
 YES ON THE LAST DAY IN NEW ZEALAND IT IS TRAVELING AGAIN

 I uploaded a map of Christchurch to my cell.
-But to be frank I did not do any additional research, what to see.
+But to be frank, I did not do any additional research, what to see.
 I only looked for the main buildings.
 The quick traveling logics, if you do not know the city and you want to see its core, look for the main cathedral.
 On my way there I did some window shopping.
-Passing by an office building I saw some advertisement about an earthquake museum.
+Passing by an office building, I saw some advertisements for an earthquake museum.

 Yes, indeed, the earth in Christchurch trembles over and over again.
 Having entered the building and I asked the ladies at the desk about the museum.
 ‘Yes, you may visit the museum, but we close in about one hour’.
-As I live in a country safe from any earthquakes, visiting the museum was about learning about this phenomena, but also about the rescue management and the logistics in the days after.
-The visit in the museum prepared me for that, what I saw while walking further the Christchurch city centre.
+As I live in a country safe from any earthquakes, visiting the museum was not only about learning about this phenomena, but also about the rescue management and the logistics in the days after.
+The visit to the museum prepared me for that, what I saw while walking further the Christchurch city center.
 The city is still recovering after the last two major earthquakes that took place in 2010 and 2011.
-The aftershocks of lower magnitude are however still waking up the city from time to time.
+The aftershocks of lower magnitude are, however, still waking up the city from time to time.

-The Christchurch city centre is like one big construction site.
-The city main Cathedral (build in XIX century gothic-style) and some other old buildings have still not been reconstructed.
-Other funding needs had to be met.
-As I write this text (end of June 2018), a decision was finally met by the authorities to start with the reconstruction works.
+Christchurch city center is like one big construction site.
+The main city Cathedral (build in XIX century gothic-style) and some other old buildings have still not been reconstructed.
+Different funding needs had to be met.
+As I write this text (end of June 2018), a decision was finally reached by the authorities to start with the reconstruction works.

 The Christchurch cathedral.
-Awaiting reconstruction after 2010/2011 earthquakes.
+Awaiting reconstruction after the 2010/2011 earthquakes.

-Yet another of many construction sites in the city centre
+Yet another of many construction sites in the city center

-To sightsee the city centre I decided to take a historic tram offering a sightseeing tour in the old parts of the city.
+To sightsee the city center, I decided to take a historic tram offering a sightseeing tour in the old parts of the city.
 You buy a ticket for a day, and you are allowed to get out and get back in as many times as you wish.
 The tram was moving very slowly.
-Yes indeed slow and quiet gets another meaning in New Zealand.
+Yes, indeed slow and quiet gets another meaning in New Zealand.
 But the advantage was that the tram driver was commenting on that what we saw.
 He talked of the local traditional gentleman’s house that now is led by a lady and of a college that looks like Hogwarts designed Eaton style (a famous college in England).
 To be exact, the city name Christchurch was given after one of the constituent colleges in Oxford (England) – the English Christchurch is one of the larger and most prominent colleges of the University of Oxford.
-Of course the tram route passed alongside the college area with its traditional buildings and the great hall, English style, that still awaited its restoration after the earthquake.
-As we returned to the city centre, I got out the tram and following back the tracks I went back to the college area.
+Of course, the tram route passed alongside the college area with its traditional buildings and the great hall, English style, that still awaited its restoration after the earthquake.
+As we returned to the city center, I got out the tram and following back the tracks I went back to the college area.
 It was already after six.
 I had only an hour to get back to our motel.
-For half hour I walked alongside the college and other old buildings.
-For a moment I stopped to make a discrete photo of students in their traditional uniforms.
-And, I was not the only one.
+For a half-hour, I walked alongside the college and other old buildings.
+For a moment, I stopped to make a discrete photo of students in their traditional uniforms.
+And I was not the only one.
 A Dutch (I think) did the same.
 We looked at each other and burst out with laughter.